mate-academy/js_task_parse_list_DOM/README.md

 Hey there!
 Can you parse data from the list and sort it based on data attributes?

-Your task: Sort list by salary.
+Your task: Sort list by salary in descending order.
 Get an array of employees.
 Write two functions:
 - first, which sorts the list by salary from data attributes
 - second, which returns an array of objects, where objects are employees.